-You’ve been posting consistently and yet your page views are stagnant.
+You’ve been posting and yet your page views are stagnant.

 It’s times like these you feel like you’re talking to an endless void.

-The hope of making money from content creation seem bleak.
+And the hope of making money from content creation seems bleak.

 How are you supposed to earn money if you aren’t getting any page views?

-I can relate.
 I’ve had multiple blogs, and some of those blogs would get less than ten views a day, and hardly made any sales at a time that I was working so hard to become a full-time blogger.

-Maybe you’re now thinking, “What can I do to attract more page views?”
+So what can you do to attract more page views?

-Let me share with you a couple of reasons why you’re stuck at less than ten page views and what you can do to improve your blog traffic.
+Let me share with you a couple of reasons why your blog traffic isn’t increasing and what you can do to improve your blog traffic.

 You aren’t attracting your target audience